How we program for your goals

 6. Compound Movements First, Accessories Later

-Compound movements are exercises that use multiple joints and muscle groups together.
+Compound exercises are movements that use multiple muscles and joints together.

 • Squats